LeoD-E1/GabiTeacher/README.md

-This is a application for learn english named gabiteacher project
+This is an application for learning english, it's named GabiTeacher project